Skip to content

 Enrolment

-Enrolments for the NZDA Certificate in Dental Assisting are open from October to early December, for course commencement on the 1st of February the following year.
+Enrolments for the NZDA Certificate in Dental Assisting are open from October to early December, for course commencement in February the following year.

-Students must have use of a computer with internet access.
+Students must have use of a computer or mobile device with internet access.

 Course Structure